btrimoui/cisco-dynatrace-intersight-alarms/README.md

 ## Signing the Extension

 Dynatrace requires every Python extension to be signed by a trusted Certificate Authority (CA) before it can be deployed.
 The signature is verified both by the Dynatrace tenant (at upload time) and by the ActiveGate (at runtime).

 You have two options.

 ### Option 1 — Use Your Own CA (recommended for production)

 For any production deployment, sign the extension with a CA that **you control**.
 This keeps the trust boundary inside your organization and makes audit/compliance straightforward.

 ### Option 2 — Use the CA Provided in This Repo

 This repo ships with a `ca.pem` and a matching `developer.pem` so you can build and deploy without generating your own keys.

-### A. Trust the CA on your Dynatrace tenant**:
+#### A. Trust the CA on your Dynatrace tenant
 Settings → *Extension signing certificates* → upload `ca.pem` from this repo.

-### B. Register CA on the ActiveGate (Linux)
+#### B. Register CA on the ActiveGate (Linux)

 Copy `ca.pem` to the AG's extension trust store: